joelchrono12/joelchrono12.ml/_posts/2021-09-30-beyond-the-school-assignment.md

 Next, I wanted to be able to run specific sections of that python script based on which button was pressed, so I can allow cars to enter or exit the parking lot successfully.

-For that, the easiest route for me would be using external arguments, that come when you run a command, for example, when you run `cd directory/path/` , the argument is the path you wanna go to.
+For that, the easiest route for me would be using external arguments, that come when you run a command.
+For example, when you run `cd /path/to/directory/` , the argument is the path you wanna go to.
 In my case, the arguments would be the action I wanna do, and in one of those actions I would also require the input of the user, to know which parking spot they are exiting from.

-After getting to do that.
-I was now able to recognize user input and update the page according to it.
+After messing around with Python, I was now able to recognize user input and update the page according to it thanks to arguments sent by PHP.
 That section looked like this!

 ![Parking lot database table](/assets/img/blogs/2021-09-30-database-input.webp)

-The cool thing about this is that not only was I displaying all this information on the website, I also did stuff in the real world, my servomotor opened and closed, and I setup a speaker to output when there were no spots available and to indicate where to park to a car incoming.
+The cool thing about this is that not only was I displaying all this information on the website, I also did stuff in the real world, my servo opened and closed, and I setup a speaker to output when there were no spots available, or in case you are entering, which spot you were assigned to use.

 The PHP itself looked something like this.
-I placed it in different sections of the HTML.
+I placed it in different sections of the HTML, so the output appears where I want it to.

 ```
-If the car wants to enter
+//If the car wants to enter
 if($_POST['entrance'] and $_SERVER['REQUEST_METHOD'] == "POST"){

     $command = escapeshellcmd("sudo ./parking.py 2");